facebook/redex/docs/faq.md

 ## My app fails to install with `Failure [INSTALL_PARSE_FAILED_NO_CERTIFICATES]`

-After you run redex, you'll need to re-sign your app.
+After you run redex, you will need to re-sign your app.
 You can re-sign manually using these instructions: https://developer.android.com/tools/publishing/app-signing.html#signing-manually.